 I like this lunch box for girls.
 It comes with a water bottle and they can either use the shoulder strap or the handle.
 It’s from “Frozen” what little girls doesn’t love Elsa and Anna?

-These lunch box containers work well too, they are just less expensive the the Rubbermaid ones and probably won’t last as long.
-If your child is always loosing their containers then these might be a better option.
+These lunch box containers work well too, they are just less expensive than the Rubbermaid ones and probably won’t last as long.
+If your child is always losing their containers then these might be a better option.
 It just depends on your situation.

 These storage containers are good for small items.
 So if you give your child several different small items for lunch, these would be a good option.

 These baking cups are made out of silicone.
 If you make your kids a lot of muffins they would be good.
 They are soft and pliable.
 The muffins come out of them very easily.
-They are a little pricey but they can be re-used many many times.
-But then again if your children aren’t responsible enough to take of them and not loose them, they might not be a good optionl
+They are a little pricey but they can be reused many many times.
+But then again if your children aren’t responsible enough to take of them and not lose them, they might not be a good option.